Chuck Berry’s Wife & Children Are A Testament To His Lasting Love

 “He was always recording at home.
 He would come upstairs and to my mom, “Listen to this.”
 And she would give a thumbs up thumbs down.
 Thumbs up, he was done.
 Thumbs down – ‘I got more work to do.'”

 Chuck Berry had four children with Themetta.
 The pair had two children before his meteoric rise to stardom.
-The first, Darlin Ingrid Berry was born on October 3, 1950, and the second, Melody Exes Berry, was born two years later, on October 3, 1950.
-Their third child, Aloha Isa Lei Berry was born on November 10, 1952.
+The first, Darlin Ingrid Berry, was born on October 3, 1950, and the second, Melody Exes Berry, was born two years later, on October 3, 1950.
+Their third child, Aloha Isa Lei Berry, was born on November 10, 1952.
 Chuck Berry’s only son, Charles Edward Anderson Berry Jr, was born on August 5, 1961, just six months before his infamous incarceration for violating the Mann Act.

 Chuck Berry at 90 years of age has been married to Themetta Suggs since 1948 and they're still together after more than 68 years.#love pic.twitter.com/1lbdgCiscu